 Sources of Manufacturing Defects

-Manufacturing defects emerge from different activities and scenarios depending on the exact product and the production process for that product.
+Manufacturing issues that lead to dangerous products emerge from different activities and scenarios depending on the production process.
+Situations that can lead to manufacturing defects include:

-- Using inexpensive materials
+- Using substandard materials

 - Using the wrong materials